 At the beginning of this school year, the elementary school was facing crowded classes because the state had closed one of the classrooms.
 The parents held a small “protest” in front of the school.
 I went, and, you guessed it, I cried.

 Once, I was once at a conference where I was learning how to become a better public speaker.
-At one point, I stood up and asked a question about how I could become an effective public speaker when I cry so easily.
+At one point, I stood up to ask a question about how I could become an effective public speaker when I cry so easily.
+Can you guess again?
 I cried while asking the question about my crying.

 I cry when I am passionate about an idea.

 I cry when I am consumed by emotion of any sort.

 I cry when I hear of other people being consumed by emotion.

 I cry when I see other people crying.

 I cry for reasons I can't explain or identify.

 Growing up as a child, I was often told that I was too sensitive and that I should “buck up.”
 As a result, I often considered my crying as a bad thing and something that I had to suppress.
 This idea became even more apparent and more pronounced when I entered the work force and became a leader because “leaders don’t cry.”

 I had a choice to make; either I could get a handle on my crying so that I could be a leader, or I couldn’t be a leader.